Give your simulator superpowers

 A Computed Property provides a getter and an optional setter to indirectly access other properties and values.
 It can be used in several ways.

-A common use-case is to derive value from other properties.
+An everyday use case is to derive value from other properties.
 In the following example, we’re creating a filename based on the name and file extension:

 struct Content {